top of page

 4 days per week (Monday-Thursday), 9am-2pm

-Tuition is $1120/month
+Tuition for full-time is $1500/month

 Includes Daily Seesaw updates and one conference per semester